akvo/akvo-lumen/doc/arch/adr-005-transforms-in-js.md

 use for these transformations.
 There are a couple of options:

 We could create a custom DSL perhaps inspired by Excel formulas.
-A custom DSL could be made less powerful (non turing complete) which could mean that it's easier to learn for the user and easier to sandbox by the system.
+A custom DSL could be made less powerful (non Turing complete) which could mean that it's easier to learn for the user and easier to sandbox by the system.

-We can also use an existing scripting language such as Clojure or Javascript.
+We can also use an existing scripting language such as Clojure or JavaScript.
 The obvious advantage is that the language is already developed/tested/documented/optimized etc. It can be more challenging to securely sandbox the execution and the language isn't tailor made for our particular use case.

 # Decision

-We'll use Javascript running in a sandboxed [Nashorn](https://docs.oracle.com/javase/8/docs/technotes/guides/scripting/nashorn/intro.html) js environment as the transformation language in Lumen.
+We'll use JavaScript running in a sandboxed [Nashorn](https://docs.oracle.com/javase/8/docs/technotes/guides/scripting/nashorn/intro.html) js environment as the transformation language in Lumen.